laravel-enso/documentation/docs/packages/avatar-manager.md

 - uses the [File Manager](https://github.com/laravel-enso/FileManager) package for uploading the avatar files
 - uses the [Image Transformer](https://github.com/laravel-enso/ImageTransformer) package for cropping and optimizing the avatar files
 - uses the [Laravolt Avatar](https://github.com/laravolt/avatar) for generating avatars from user names
+- uses a policy to ensure that normal users can only modify their own avatars, while administrators can modify any avatar

 ## Notes on usage